beaskoczy/githubpages-publication/docs/5 Publishing from MadCap Flare.md

 This approach is known as **single-sourcing**.
 It means that documentation is based on reusing components such as topics, variables, snippets, conditions, graphic files across different outputs.
 As a result, MadCap Flare is perfect for projects that require strong content reuse and consistency across outputs.

 MadCap Flare is using a topic-based approach model and uses XML for content creation.
 This setup allows for modular content management and efficient reuse across different deliverables.

-Click [here](/docs/5.1%20Guide%20to%20publishing%20from%20MadCap%20Flare%20to%20GitHub%20Pages.md) for a guide on how to publish from MadCap Flare to GitHub Pages.